 - Second offense — A second DUI offense within the span of five years is punishable by 5 to 14 days in jail, bigger fines, and license suspension for 1 year.

 - Third offense — If you are convicted of a third drunk driving offense within a period of five years from the former two convictions, you will face 10 to 30 days in jail, be fined $500 to $2,000, and have your license suspended for 1 to 5 years.

 The punishments will be more serious if a minor younger than 15 is present in your car with you during the offense.
 If you decline to take a blood or breath test to identify your blood alcohol level, your license will be suspended for one year.
 However, a skilled defense attorney may be able to lessen the consequences of your DUI.

-Drunk Driving and Negligent Homicide
+Drunk Driving & Negligent Homicide in Honolulu